Woman with British children who has lived in UK for years denied EU settled status

 The guidance states: “We’ll make a decision on your application as soon as possible.
 If we have not been able to make a decision within three months of your application for an administrative review we’ll contact you again to update you on the situation.”

-However, the Mr Randone, who lives in Worcestershire, has now been waiting for more than four months and has heard nothing from the department regarding her case.
+However, Ms Randone, who lives in Worcestershire, has now been waiting for more than four months and has heard nothing from the department regarding her case.

-The Home Office states that during the review process an applicant’s rights should be protected, but Ms Randone said she was worried about travelling out of the UK to visit her sick mother in Latvia in case she could not re-enter, based on what she was previously told by a border official.
+The Home Office states that during the review process, an applicant’s rights should be protected, but Ms Randone said she was worried about travelling out of the UK to visit her sick mother in Latvia in case she could not re-enter, based on what she was previously told by a border official.

 “I received the rejection when I was in Latvia, and on return to the UK I was stopped at the border.
 The border agent said he could see that I had a review pending, but he said: ‘If you leave again, I’m fairly certain they will not let you back in’,” she said.